 The Board of Education of the State of Michigan authorized MCC to award the BRE Degree in 1978.
 The designation of the degree was chosen at that time since state law does not permit a college to offer a Bachelor of Arts degree with a major in Bible.
 The program design and accreditation is comparable to Bible degrees at sister Christian colleges.
-The North Central Association granted accreditation to the program in 1980.
+MCC has been accredited by the North Central Association of Colleges and Schools as a Bachelor's Degree granting college since 1980.